 Common Misdemeanor charges

-Typically associated with violent crimes, drug charges, and other major offenses, felonies are very serious charges that could result in severe punishment.
+Typically associated with violent crimes, drug charges, and other major criminal offenses, felonies are very serious charges that could result in severe punishment.
 Due to the severity and seriousness of felonies if you are under investigation or have been charged, it is imperative to have legal representation who will protect your rights and defend you.

 Common Felony Charges